-#4 Talent Deployment (draft 1)
+#4 Talent Deployment (draft 2)

-To maximize the market for intellectual capitol, Enron will list all open positions internally and externally.
+To maximize the market for intellectual capital, Enron will list open positions internally and externally.
+Exempt positions, up to the Director level, and all non-exempt hourly positions within the company, will be listed.
 Listing will facilitate the movement of internal talent between the various organizations with the goal of maximizing the return on the individual’s skills.
 Talent deployment assists the Company in attracting qualified applicants and helps Enron retain qualified employees interested in vacant position opportunities.
 This policy supports the corporate philosophy of individual career development and increases overall awareness of the positions and promotional opportunities available within Enron

 Listing available positions provides hiring managers and business leaders with the opportunity to hire or promote from the widest available pool of qualified candidates.
 In all cases, hiring and promotion decisions will be made without regard to applicants race, color, national origin, religion, sex, sexual orientation, age, marital status, disability, veteran status or status as an alien authorized to work in the US.

-Exempt positions, up to the Director level, and all non-exempt hourly positions within the company, will be listed.
 Regular full-time or regular part-time employees who have worked in their current position for a minimum of one year may apply for a posted job.
 Employees with at least six months, but less than one year in their current position, may post for vacant positions with the consent of their immediate supervisor.
 Employees under an active corrective discipline or a performance improvement plan are not eligible to apply for posted positions.
 Employees applying for a position will not be considered in the event their selection would create a conflict of interest from the employment of relatives or household members of employees.

 Job requirements are established and defined by each business unit.
 Job and selection criteria shall comply with equal employment opportunity (EEO) requirements, Affirmative Action Plan (AAP) objectives and applicable law.
 Selection criteria in promotions and vacancies will be based upon the most qualified and available talent, internal or external to Enron.
 Selection internally shall reflect the full regard for the Company’s policy on talent deployment.
 Aspiring to a job opportunity is not a substitute for the appropriate professional development, behavior and skills needed in a talent-laden organization; at Enron, performance is the perquisite for success in the meritocracy.